Find answers to frequently asked questions about the M.S. in Data Science program.

 What companies have hired your students?

 Yes, the MSDS Residential program is STEM-designated which allows for international students the option to extend their F-1 Optional Practical Training (OPT) for an additional two years, totaling up to 36 months after graduation.
-The UVA International Studies Office provides OPT support and recommended timeline
+The UVA International Studies Office provides OPT support and a recommended timeline

 About Housing